 Minimal SMAS disruption and reconstruction at the end of the procedure primarily

 When SMAS reconstruction is not possible, grafting material was used to fill the dead space

-Jaw-bra for 48 hours and then overnight as tolerated
+Jaw-bra compression dressing for 48 hours and then overnight as tolerated

 Hematoma: 0.9%.
-Meticulous hemostasis is the key to prevention, surgical reintervention to control bleeders.
+Meticulous hemostasis is the key to prevention, and surgical reintervention to control bleeders.

 Facial paralysis: when anatomically identified and branches are known to be intact, the most probable cause of the paralysis is stretching.
-Incidence of transient paralysis is somewhere between 16.6% to 34%, and 90% will recover within 1 month; however, it could last as long as 18 months.
-Ability to close the eye without any corneal exposure needs be assessed and preventive measures should be taken to prevent exposure keratitis: ophthalmic drops and ointments, ophthalmologist consultation, gold weights, botulinum toxin are all potential treatment options in this interim.
+This is also supported by the significantly more common incidence of paresis/paralysis in total parotidectomy when compared to superficial parotidectomy.
+The incidence of transient paralysis is somewhere between 16.6% to 34%, and 90% will recover within 1 month; however, it could last as long as 18 months.
+The ability to close the eye without any corneal exposure needs to be assessed and preventive measures should be taken to prevent exposure keratitis: ophthalmic drops and ointments, ophthalmologist consultation, gold weights, and botulinum toxin are all potential treatment options in this interim.

 Seroma: managed by needle aspiration and compression dressing.

 Surgical site infection: prophylactic antibiotics are controversial.
 Extensive procedures with neck dissection +/- free flap reconstruction are at higher risk of infection and benefit from perioperative antibiotics.
 In more standard parotidectomy, intraoperative antibiotics are sufficient in most patients.